Pensions and Inheritance Tax: The 2027 Changes Explained

 Government's Rationale

-The government argues that pensions should be used for their intended purpose - funding retirement - rather than as a tax-efficient way to transfer wealth.
+The government argues that pensions should be used for their intended purpose - funding retirement - rather than as a tax-efficient way to transfer wealth, as explained in Which?'s pension inheritance guide.
 They estimate the change will raise approximately £1.46 billion per year by 2029/30.

 The Double Taxation Problem